 Bathing Waters are an important amenity, valuable for both their tourism and recreational potential.
 It is important that they are afforded the appropriate protections in accordance with legislation, including the European Union’s Bathing Waters Directive.
 The Directive requires that water quality at all designated bathing waters meets stringent microbiological standards in order to protect the health of people who choose to bathe there.

-County Monaghan does not have any designated bathing waters but we do monitor areas that are frequently used for bathing.
-The current quality of some of these areas can be found in the latest EPA Bathing Water Report.
+Whilst County Monaghan does not have any designated bathing waters our Environmental Services staff do monitor locations that are frequently used for bathing.
+The areas that we monitor in County Monaghan are known as non-designated bathing waters.

 www.epa.ie/water/wm/bathing